chatmail/.github/profile/README.md

-# Chatmail: secure and instant e-mail infrastructure
+# Chatmail makes e-mail fun, secure and instant

 Chatmail aims to comprehensively modernize the e-mail system to become fast, reliable and secure.